simul/simul.github.io/unity/Troubleshooting.md

 **Setup**

 * **Getting "DllNotFoundException"**
-<br> Windows User Account Control can interfere with the loading of dlls, disabling it can solve dll loading issues.
+<br> Windows User Account Control can give false positives when loading trueSKY, and stop it from being loaded.
+Lowering the notification level can help with this problem.

 Compatibility with other Plugins
 ---------------------